T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval: a Multi-Branch Fusion Scheme for Objective Evaluation

-Based on the T2VEval-Bench we constructed, we propose an innovative model, T2VEval, which employs a multi-task architecture to accomplish the objective evaluation of T2V models.
-The model consists of four main components: a video quality encoder, a realness representation module, a text-video alignment encoder, and a quality regression module.
+Based on the T2VEval-Bench, we proposed a multi-branch fusion framework for objective evaluation called \textbf{T2VEval}, which employs a multi-task architecture to accomplish the quality evaluation of T2V-generated videos.
+The framework comprises three parallel encoding branches—a technical quality encoder, a realness encoder, and a text-video alignment encoder—coupled with an integrated score prediction module.
+This prediction module incorporates three key components: a vision fidelity fusion unit, an integrated feature fusion unit, and a scoring prediction head.
 Figure \ref{fig9} illustrates the architecture of T2VEval.
-Below, we provide a detailed description of each component.